TryKatChup/Poke-Pi-Dex/README.md

 Our computer vision related project for nostalgic poke weebs (Sistemi digitali, Unibo).

+## Demo

+See our demo on YouTube! https://www.youtube.com/watch?v=6A07DGlRxg4

 ## Ideas
 - Pokèmon image identification (from the image on the card)
 - stats reading (+ calculus on the best combo (?))